-Diarrhoea can be acute (sudden onset and lasts less than two weeks) or chronic (persistent).
+Diarrhoea can be of sudden onset and lasting for less than two weeks (acute) or persistent (chronic).
 This leaflet deals with acute diarrhoea, which is common in children.
-In most cases, diarrhoea eases and goes within several days, but sometimes takes longer.
-The main risk is dehydration.
+In most cases, diarrhoea eases and goes within several days but sometimes takes longer.
+The main risk is lack of fluid in the body (dehydration).
 The main treatment is to give your child lots to drink; this may be by giving special rehydration drinks.
 Also, once any dehydration is treated with drinks, encourage your child to eat as normally as possible.
 See a doctor if you suspect that your child is dehydrating, or if they have any worrying symptoms such as those which are listed below.

 What causes acute diarrhoea?

 - Infection of the gut is the common cause.
 (The medical term for infection of the gut is gastroenteritis.)

 - A virus is the common cause of infective diarrhoea in the UK.
 Sometimes it is just 'one of those germs going about'.
 Various viruses are easily spread from person to person by close contact, or when an infected person prepares food for others.
 For example, infection with a virus called rotavirus is the most common cause of diarrhoea in children in the UK.
 Almost every child in the UK has a rotavirus infection before they are 5 years old.
 Adenovirus is another common cause.

 - Food poisoning (eating food infected with germs called microbes) causes some cases of diarrhoea.
 Food poisoning infection is usually caused by a germ called a bacterium.
 Common examples are species of bacteria called Campylobacter, Salmonella and Escherichia coli (usually shortened to E. coli).
 Poisons (toxins) produced by bacteria can also cause food poisoning.
 Another group of microbes called parasites can also be a cause of food poisoning.